beestertime/beestertime.github.io/_posts/2020-12-30-consistency.md

 **Context Example**: How to be reduce errors in code?
 Is there a way to get code to automatically do repetitive tasks?

-# Consistency and avoiding errors is key in coding
+# Avoiding errors
-In some jobs, it’s important to ensure consistency and minimizing the risk of errors.
+In most jobs, we want to minimize the risk of errors.
 In coding, we'd like to do the same thing, especially when we are doing repetitive tasks.

 _To do this in coding, we can use loops._